Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Method

-In this paper, we focus on sparse-view scenarios, where only few-shot training images are provided.
-We denote the 3DGS model trained on these images as $\mathcal{G}$, which represents a sample in the Gaussian parameter space.
+In this paper, we focus on sparse-view scenarios, where few-shot images are provided.
+We denote the 3DGS model trained on these images as $\mathcal{G}$.
 In this setting, $\mathcal{G}$ is prone to overfitting the training data and thereby getting trapped in a suboptimal solution, which ultimately degrades the quality of the synthesized novel views.
-To handle the overfitting problem, a promising solution is to train a set of 3DGS models $\{\mathcal{G}_1, \mathcal{G}_2,..., \mathcal{G}_k\}$ that correspond to different samples.
-By applying regularization across this set, each model is guided away from specific local optima, facilitating a more thorough exploration of the parameter space.
-As we will report in Sec.~\ref{sec:exp}, the performance on testing data improves as $k$ grows.
-However, training multiple 3DGS models incurs a significant computational cost, which becomes unaffordable with a large $k$.
-This limitation prevents the method from scaling up for better performance.
-Consequently, we propose a novel training strategy based on self-ensembling~\cite{french2017self,laine2016temporal}, which enhances 3DGS for few-shot NVS with negligible additional training overhead.
-The pipeline is illustrated in Fig.~\ref{fig:pipeline} and the details will be elaborated in the remainder of this section.
+A promising approach to mitigate overfitting is ensemble learning~\cite{ganaie2022ensemble}, which has been utilized to enhance robustness and generalization in the literature.
+Rather than depending on a single model, ensemble learning aggregates predictions from multiple models, thereby stabilizing the final output.
+To achieve this, a straightforward method is to jointly train a set of 3DGS models $\{\mathcal{G}_1, \mathcal{G}_2,..., \mathcal{G}_k\}$.
+As we will report in Sec.~\ref{sec:exp}, by aggregating their predictions, the final results are more robust, and the NVS performance improves as $k$ grows.
+However, training multiple 3DGS models incurs significant computational costs, making it impractical for large $k$.
+Moreover, our experimental findings indicate that the trained 3DGS models are not diverse enough to support effective ensembling.
+Consequently, we propose a novel self-ensembling paradigm based on an uncertainty-aware perturbation strategy, enhancing 3DGS for few-shot NVS with negligible additional training overhead.
+The pipeline is shown in Fig.~\ref{fig:pipeline} and the details will be elaborated in this section.